 An analysis of the extent of the settlement boundary has been undertaken to determine what land is considered urban and land that is considered rural.
 These land designations lead to different requirements for a range of land uses and developments.
 Considerations include existing planning provisions, environmental significance and risks, population and housing needs, commercial and industrial requirements, availability of transport, walkability, strategic redevelopment opportunities and physical barriers.
 Background research expects demand for 272 new homes over the next 15 years.
-The boundary and this structure aim to plan for this growth and allow for potential growth beyond that period with a view to facilitate a functioning housing market.
+The boundary and this structure plan aim to plan for this growth and allow for potential growth beyond that period with a view to facilitate a functioning housing market.

 The Central Highlands Regional Growth Plan supports more limited residential, commercial and industrial growth of the town.
 Limiting factors on further development of the town are related to the town's forested and lower scale character, bushfire risk, biodiversity, surrounding agricultural land and industrial buffer impacts.
-The town core boundary has been realigned in size in the south-west and south-east to exclude areas of low density residential land due to significant biodiversity and high bushfire risk factors.
+The town boundary has been realigned in size in the south-west and south-east to exclude areas of low density residential land due to significant biodiversity and high bushfire risk factors.

 For remaining land left within the boundary, there is sufficient commercial and industrial land and scope for additional residential development in areas to the west, south-west and east subject to meeting biodiversity and bushfire risk factors.
-Future development will need to be carefully managed but access and safety can be improved overall throughout the town by creating a new link road along the new boundary in the south-west between Mulchays, Blue Mount, and Cosmo Roads.
-The structure plan focuses on planning for the core town area.
-Council will continue to review the management of residential land in the town fringe.
+Future development will need to be carefully managed but access and safety can be improved overall throughout the town by creating a new link road along the new boundary in the south-west of the town.
+The structure plan focuses on planning for the more urban areas of the town.
+Council will continue to review the management of residential land on the town edges.

-The boundary assessment is included in Appendix A and a map of the proposed town core boundary for Trentham is shown in Figure 3.
+The boundary assessment is included in Appendix A and a map of the proposed town boundary for Trentham is shown in Figure 3.